TYNE TUNNEL

 • For LGVs, vans, and buses over 3.5 tonnes: £3.70 each way

-Fines for the Tyne Tunnels
+Fines for the Tyne Tunnel

 If you don’t pay the toll charge by midnight the day after you use the tunnel – or forget to pay entirely – you’ll get a fine of £30, plus the Tyne Tunnel toll fee.